kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0221 Tariffs.md

 \(2\) The incorporated terms may include, among others, the terms shown in paragraphs (b)(2) (i) through (iv) of this section.
 Passengers may obtain a concise and immediate explanation of the terms shown in paragraphs (b)(2) (i) through (iv) of this section from any location where the carrier's tickets are sold.

-\(i\) Limits on the carrier's liability for personal injury or death of passengers (subject to §221.105), and for loss, damage, or delay of goods and baggage, including fragile or perishable goods.
+\(i\) Limits on the carrier's liability for personal injury or death of passengers (subject to [[Volume 4/A Economic regulations/0221 Tariffs.md#§221.105   Special notice of limited liability under international treaty.|§221.105]]), and for loss, damage, or delay of goods and baggage, including fragile or perishable goods.

 \(ii\) Claim restrictions, including time periods within which passengers must file a claim or bring an action against the carrier for its acts or omissions or those of its agents.